Shaft and chamber tomb: Western Mexico

 The West Mexico Tombs are known as the "Shaft and Chamber culture".
 The Aztecs and Toltecs are part of this area.
 The Maya culture is south of Western Mexico.

 The Tombs of Western Mexico and Central America have similar tombs and in part of Ecuador and Columbia these practices were used until the 20th century.
 The tombs were known for having funerary goods. looting of these tombs was not uncommon.
 Mexican artists took an interest in collecting these looted ceramics from these tombs and their traditions.
-Artists such as Frieda Kahlo and Diego Rivera.
+Artists such as Frida Kahlo and Diego Rivera.
 Deep-shaft-and-chamber tombs are found in western Mexico and northwestern South America.
 These two areas have been discovered to have been similarly designed, in regards to, the ideology, religion, form, and geographical significance.
 The tombs were not just a way of communicating for the living and the dead, but also, they were, grounds to store supernatural properties.
 Items such as conch shells and shamanistic attributes (a horn being, associated with supernatural powers) were also stored in the tombs.
 Shamanistic art has been identified in the Western Mexico tombs, according to the ethnohistorical accounts.
 Spanish writers, referred to the shamans as sorcerers.
 The Peruvian data claimed that the shamans were buried alongside shamanistic rites when they died.
 The conch shells were also manifestations of shamanistic ideals as well as practices.
 Evidence is provided of this as these shells were painted on the Moche V stirrup spout vessels that originated from Peru.
 One of the Huaca shrines, shaft tombs had a wall in the shape of a conch shell.

 The Jalisco and Nayarit cultures are incorporated with the Western Mexico culture Colima.
 The Colima culture has had an agrarian reputation.
 Most shaft tombs as well as the Colima culture have stored religious art in their tombs.
 Figurines of animals and people are stored in the shaft tombs of Colima.
 These figurines are known as Colima flats.

 Among the Mexica (Aztecs) of highland Mexico, dogs were associated with the deity Xolotl, the god of death.

 During the construction of the Tequila Valleys of Central Jalisco, labor-intensive construction was at hand.
 Known as the Core of the "shaft tomb" tradition due to the wealth of the tomb, the labor involved in building the tomb, and the social distinctions key role within these cultures' identities.
 Ceramic Data is an essential component to the Tequila Valley tomb.